cosmos/cosmos-sdk/docs/rfc/rfc-003-crosslang.md

 For now, we specify that within a 64kb **message packet**, at least 56kb will be available for **message data** and message responses.

-### Further Specifications and Discussion Items
+### Further Specifications

 This specification does not cover many important parts of a complete system such as the encoding of message data, storage, events, transaction execution, or interaction with consensus environments.
-It is the intention of this specification that additional specifications regarding those systems will be layered on top of this specification.
+It is the intention of this specification to specify the minimum necessary for this layer in a modular layer.
-It may become necessary to include more details regarding specific parts of those systems in this specification at some point, but as a starting point, this specification is intentionally kept minimal.
+The full framework should be composed of a set of independent, minimally defined layers that together form a "standard" execution environment, but that at the same time can be replaced and recomposed by different applications with different needs.

+The basic set of standards necessary to provide a coherent framework includes:
+* message encoding and naming, including compatibility with the existing protobuf-based message encoding
+* storage
+* events
+* authorization middleware

 ## Abandoned Ideas (Optional)